latchset/luksmeta/luksmeta.8.md

 ## INITIALIZATION

 Before reading or writing metadata, the LUKSv1 block device must be initialized for metadata storage.
-Two commands help with this process:
+Three commands help with this process:
-`luksmeta test` and `luksmeta init`.
+`luksmeta test`, `luksmeta nuke` and `luksmeta init`.

 The `luksmeta test` command simply checks an existing block device to see if it is initialized for metadata storage.
 This command does not provide any output, so be sure to check its return code (see below).

+The `luksmeta nuke` command will zero (erase) the entire LUKSv1 header gap.
+Since this operation is destructive, user confirmation will be required before clearing the gap unless the `-f` option is supplied.

 The `luksmeta init` command initializes the LUKSv1 block device for metadata storage.
 This process will wipe out any data in the LUKSv1 header gap.
-For this reason, this command will require user confirmation before any data is written, unless the `-f` option is supplied.
-Note that this command succeeds if the device is already initialized.
+For this reason, this command will require user confirmation before any data is written unless the `-f` option is supplied.
+Note that this command succeeds without any modification if the device is already initialized.
+If you would like to force the creation of clean initialization state, you can specify the `-n` option to nuke the LUKSv1 header gap before initialization (but after user confirmation).

 ## METADATA STATE